lebateleur/lebateleur.github.io/posts/diagrammatic-lambda-calculus.md

 Note that this is why we needed \figinline{/assets/img/co-copy.jpg}{4%}: when \figinline{/assets/img/copy.jpg}{4%} meets \figinline{/assets/img/abs.jpg}{4%}, we need some appropriate way of merging the two downward-flowing wires (corresponding to $X^{op}$) that result from this interaction, as in the inclusion on the left above.

-Before drawing a few examples, there's one last component I have not mentionned yet: *discarding*.
+Before drawing a few examples, there's one last component I have not mentioned yet: *discarding*.
 Sometimes we need to discard variables or entire subterms (to perform garbage collection in programming language slang).
 Technically, a discarding operation can be defined from what we already have as
 @@center
 \figenv{/assets/img/del-def.jpg}{22%}
 @@